vestoj/Chem311_JCWS/README.md

 The data used in this experiment was collected by Juliane Fry and Danielle Cass's 2019 Chem 311: Analytical Chemistry Course at Reed College in collaboration with Oregon Health and Science University.

-The example code is stored in the folder labeled "R".
+The example code is stored as .Rmd files in the folder labeled "R".